The Navy’s Fifth Polaris Missile Submarine

 THE SHIP

 USS ABRAHAM LINCOLN is the fifth Fleet Ballistic Missile submarine in the United States and the first to be built at Portsmouth Naval Shipyard, Portsmouth, New Hampshire.
-LINCOLN was launched on October 14, 1960 with Miss Mary Lincoln Beckwith, great grand daughter of Abraham Lincoln, acting as sponsor.
-On October 11, 1961 ABRAHAM LINCOLN was placed in commission.
+LINCOLN was launched on November 14, 1960 with Miss Mary Lincoln Beckwith, great grand daughter of Abraham Lincoln, acting as sponsor.
+On November 11, 1961 ABRAHAM LINCOLN was placed in commission.
 After her shakedown cruise, LINCOLN will go on station with sixteen Polaris missiles on board.

 Mary Lincoln Beckwith